Americans to receive FEMA's presidential alert Wednesday

 The Federal Emergency Management Agency (FEMA) will test an alert that would allow President Trump to communicate with you via your cellphone during national emergencies Wednesday afternoon.

 FEMA pushed back the test of a national system last month.
-The test will allows "presidential alerts" to hit the majority of cellphones to October 3 at 2:18 p.m.
+The test will allows "presidential alerts" to hit the majority of cellphones to October 3 at 2:18 p.m ET.
 The goal is to warn residents of national emergencies, such as dangerous weather.

 The warning system "provides the president with the communications capability to address the nation during a national emergency," FEMA said in a notice posted on its website.